t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 ## Subword Tokenization

-Note that we have initialized a tokenizer and model from the same checkpoint.
+You may have noticed that we initialized a tokenizer and model from the same checkpoint.
 This is important: LLMs depend on specific tokenizers, which are themselves trained on corpus data before their corresponding models even see that data.
 But why do tokenizers need to be trained in the first place?

 The answer has to do with the highly general nature of LLMs.
 These models are trained on huge corpora, which means they must represent millions of different pieces of text.
-Model vocabularies would quickly balloon to a huge size if they represented all these tokens, however, and at any rate this would both inefficient and a waste of resources, since some tokens are extremely rare.
+Model vocabularies would quickly balloon to a huge size if they represented all unique tokens, however, and at any rate this would be both inefficient and a waste of resources, since some tokens are extremely rare.
 In traditional tokenization and model building, you'd set a cutoff below which rare tokens could be ignored, but LLMs need _all_ text.
 That means they need to